 - Trustees of the University of PA

 - Pennsylvania State University

 - School District of Pennsylvania

 - Pennsylvania State System of Higher Education

-For these companies, and more, HR professionals are needed, not only to screen, recruit, interview, and place workers, but also to manage all facets of compensation, payroll, benefits, training, development, labor relations, and more.
+For these companies and others, HR professionals are needed not only to screen, recruit, interview, and place workers, but also to manage all facets of compensation, payroll, benefits, training, development, labor relations, and more.